 Andrew Hargadon is a professor of management and director of technology management programs at the UC Davis Graduate School of Management.
 He is also founding director of the UC Davis Center for Entrepreneurship and UC Davis Energy Efficiency Center.
 He was recently named the first recipient of the Charles J. Soderquist Endowed Chair in Entrepreneurship.

-Amy Hoopes is the Executive Vice-President and Chief Marketing Officer of Wente Family Estates.
-She oversees all global marketing and sales operations for the family-owned wine portfolio including Wente Vineyards, Entwine, Murrieta’s Well, Double Decker, and Hayes Ranch, as well as for the lifestyle operations, The Course, The Restaurant and the Concerts at Wente Vineyards.
+Amy Hoopes is the President of Wente Family Estates.
+She was promoted to this position from the position of Executive Vice-President and Chief Marketing Officer, where she oversaw all global marketing and sales operations for the family-owned wine portfolio including Wente Vineyards, Entwine, Murrieta’s Well, Double Decker, and Hayes Ranch, as well as for the lifestyle operations, The Course, The Restaurant and the Concerts at Wente Vineyards.

-During her PhD studies at Adelaide University in Australia, she researched the development of the mouth-feel wheel for red wine and investigated the changes in polymeric pigment structure and composition with wine aging.
+During her Ph.D. studies at Adelaide University in Australia, Dr. Oberholster researched the development of the mouth-feel wheel for red wine and investigated the changes in polymeric pigment structure and composition with wine aging.
 Dr. Oberholster’s primary focus was on both wine and analytical chemistry with an emphasis on the influence different winemaking techniques have on phenol composition and quality.

-Smiley is a professor emeritus of management, former dean and director of wine industry programs at the UC Davis Graduate School of Management.
+Professor Robert Smiley is Director of Wine Industry Programs at the UC Davis Graduate School of Management, and Dean and Professor Emeritus of Management.
 He earned both a B.S. in engineering and an M.S. in business economics from UCLA; in 1973, he received his Ph.D. in economics from the Graduate School of Business at Stanford University.
 Before joining UC Davis, Professor Smiley was on the faculty at the Johnson Graduate School of Management at Cornell University.